ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

    makes no difference.
 This is true for commands that do not have any dependence on previous commands, including loading of database files.
-It also applies to the `iocshLoad` commands for startup script snippets, assuming the snippets are all independent of each other (e.g., referencing different devices).
+It also applies to the `iocshLoad` commands for startup script snippets, assuming the snippets are all independent of each other (e.g. referencing different devices).

-   Any commands that call driver functions directly and depend on previous calls having been made (e.g., to create a named asyn port) need to be called in a specific order so that the required code has been executed and objects created and/or memory allocated in the correct order.
+   Any commands that call driver functions directly and depend on previous calls having been made (e.g. to create a named asyn port) need to be called in a specific order so that the required code has been executed and objects created and/or memory allocated in the correct order.